-“One minute,” David Cahill said, readying his guide charges for the day.
-“Go ahead and load
+One minute, David Cahill said, readying his guide charges for the day.
+Go ahead and load

 And with that, our January delta adventure began.

-“Pintails out front,” Cahill said, reaching for his whistle.
+Pintails out front, Cahill said, reaching for his whistle.

 A pair of sprigs parachuted from the sky, spinning around the edges of the decoys before gliding

-“Y'all better get in 'em!”
+Y'all better get in 'em!